Services and support

 If you have had exam arrangements in the past, please send us your JCQ Form 8 (available from school or college) so we can advise you on your best course of action.

-If you have previously had a full diagnostic assessment report from either a registered psychologist, or a qualified specialist teacher holding a SpLD Assessment Practicing Certificate – please send this to us.
+If you have previously had a full diagnostic assessment report from either a registered psychologist, or a qualified specialist teacher holding a SpLD Assessment Practicing Certificate, or you have an Evaluation of Need report – please email it to us.

 Lectures, labs and tutorials